 - Rejecting too many rides: You can cancel or refuse to pick up a customer for a ride as an Uber driver.
 If you cancel one too many times, though,, you can get fired.
 Many drivers who try to steer clear of low ride acceptance rates agree to pick up a person but then soon after cancel the ride.
 This is cheating, and it does not help prevent you from getting fired.
 If you cancel an excessive amount of Uber rides, then you will be dismissed.

 - Bringing a friend along for the ride: You are permitted to bring one of your companions to accompany you.
 In fact, if your passenger does report you, you will be deactivated immediately from being an Uber driver.
-One of the primary reasons you cannot bring a friend is because the rider may feel uncomfortable.
-Also, if you do not have the bare minimum number of seats that Uber requires which is four, you may be unable to fit all the passengers in your car.
+One of the primary reasons you cannot bring a friend is that the rider may feel uncomfortable.
+Also, if you do not have the bare minimum number of seats that Uber requires, which is four, you may be unable to fit all the passengers in your car.

-Taxis Have an established system
+Taxis Have an Established System

-Although Uber and taxi may seem similar because of their ride-sharing abilities, they are very different.
+Although Uber and taxis may seem similar because of their ride-sharing abilities, they are very different.
 Taxis are limited in terms of dates and timing options for riders.
 For example, if you try to order a taxi the night before a departure from an airport, your chances of catching a ride are slim.

 - What Uber offers is the convenience of ordering a ride at any time at any place.